Raymmar/download-twitter-spaces/README.md

 If you do not want to install the extension from the chrome web store you can also download the files here in GitHub (download a zip file) and then unzip the file, go to [manage chrome extensions](chrome://extensions/) activate developer mode (there is a switch in the top right corner of this page) and then click on the Load Unpacked Extension button which will only appear while you are in developer mode.

 From there you need to locate the (unzipped) file and select it.
-If you did this correctly you will see a new item in your extension manager dropdown for Media Downloader.
+If you did this correctly you will see a new item in your extension manager dropdown for Twitter Space Downloader.

 From there you should pin the extension to make sure it is easily available.